Skip to main content

 • Claude Desktop installed (optional).
 Exa MCP also works with other MCP-compatible clients like Cursor, Windsurf, and more).

-• An Exa API key.
+• An Exa API key (see above).

 Using NPX